zotonic/template_compiler/README.md

 ```

 The `{% extends "..." %}` tag _must_ be the first tag in the template.
 Also any text
 outside the block tags will be dropped.
-So be sure to surround replacable parts in your
+So be sure to surround replaceable parts in your
 base templates with block tags.

 There is a variation on `extends` where the template extends on a same-named template